 Cool the cake completely in the pan on a rack.

 When the cake has cooled completely, prepare the frosting.

 Combine the two envelopes of Dream Whip with the milk and pudding; beat with an electric mixer until soft peaks form.
 Add the remaining package of dry pistachio pudding mix and continue beating until well blended.
 Fold in the remaining 1/2 cup of chopped pecans.

 Spread the frosting over the cooled cake.

 Put the coconut in a dry skillet over medium heat.
 Cook, stirring constantly, until the coconut is well-browned.
 Remove the coconut to a plate to cool and then sprinkle it over the frosting.

 Store leftover cake in the refrigerator for 4 to 6 days.
 According to the Kraft foodservice website, it can be stored in the refrigerator without spoilage for "several days".

-*Any vegetable oil may be used for the cake, but a neutral flavor oil -- one with little or no discernible flavor -- is the best choice.
-Canola, corn, safflower, sunflower, grapeseed, or avocado oil are all neutral in flavor.
+Any vegetable oil may be used for the cake, but a neutral flavor cooking oil (one with little or no discernible flavor) is the best choice.
+Canola, corn, safflower, sunflower, grapeseed, or avocado oil are all adequately neutral in flavor.